Meet the Artists

 Lavender Hunt is an enrolled member of the Minnesota Chippewa Tribe and lives on the Leech Lake Reservation.
 She is Delina's eldest daughter, received her degree in Culinary Arts from the LeCordon Bleu College of Minneapolis.
+She holds a MN Eminence Licensure for teaching American Indian Language and Culture.
 She has held the titles of Miss Leech Lake and Jr. Miss Leech Lake, and is a champion dancer in both United States and Canada in the categories of Contemporary and Old Style Jingle Dress.
 Lavender finds inspiration in the world around us; the spirits that are within the trees, the animals, the Thunder-beings.

 “Life gets so hectic and I can really appreciate that moment when the northern lights come out to dance.
 It’s a humbling experience; a time to reflect on the beauty of life and how splendid the Creator made everything.
 To show my gratitude and admiration for life’s spiritual beings I use my beads and sequins in the way that my grandmothers taught me.
 I like to use my work for the purposes of kinetic art that creates movement.
 My artwork is made to be worn and used.
 For example, I am especially pleased when I can make a little girl’s first jingle dress, knowing that I have made an heirloom piece.
 The traditional style of my beadwork is influenced by my mother and my grandmother, combined with a more contemporary use of colors and materials with my own original designs.